 Things that are in the public domain may be used without limitation.
 But what about information on the Internet?
 There exists a misconception that information freely available on the web is not under copyright protection.
 Availability and copyright are NOT the same thing.
 Remember that the vast majority of content on the web, though freely available, is still protected by copyright.
 The copyright term is very long.
 However, because the copyright laws changed several times throughout the 20th century -- with changes to the law sometimes being retroactive -- it can be very challenging to figure out if a given piece of content created in the 20th century is in the public domain or not.

 The easy case: If the content was created/published before 1923, it is in the public domain.

-Works created by the Federal government (and some state governments, but likely not Illinois) are not subject to copyright.
+Works created by the Federal government (and some state governments) are not subject to copyright.
 This applies to works created by employees of the United States government in the course of their duties.
-Unfortunately, even this seemingly simple idea has a lot of complexity when you start examining it:

 State laws vary.
 Harvard University has a great resource for helping to figure out the relevant laws in each state.

 Legal Disclaimer: The information provided in this guide is for general reference purposes only and should not be construed as legal advice of any kind.
 If you require advice in relation to any specific copyright issues, you should consult an appropriate legal professional about your particular situation.

 This page was created using material from Portland Community College Library's page, Copyright Resources, and is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.